Do you know that you and your life are greatly influenced by what you believe?

 If you want to break free from limiting beliefs that stop you in life, you have to shake those beliefs by questioning them.

-Challenge what you think is stopping you from moving forward to reaching your goals and dreams.
+Challenge what you think is stopping you from moving forward and reaching your goals and dreams.

 Here are some great questions to start: